I always tell people that Cleveland is a “summer city;” there’s such a huge amount to do in Cleveland during the balmy summer months.

 Along with going out in search of fall colors, here are some other fun fall-themed things you can do in some area metroparks:

 - Fall Hiking Spree (Summit County) – The Summit County Metro Parks runs an annual event to encourage people to get outdoors in the autumn.
 Running from September through November, participants are challenged to complete 8 different hikes throughout Summit County.
 The included hikes are usually fairly easy and family-friendly.
+Learn all about it here.

 4. Drink seasonal brews